Korean Dessert Culture: Bingsu, Patbingsu, and Sweet Treats Guide

 Cha Masineun Tteul (차마시는뜰)

 Nestled within the quaint alleys of Insadong, Cha Masineun Tteul (which translates to "Garden where one drinks tea") offers a serene escape and a taste of traditional Korean desserts in a beautiful hanok setting.
-It's a perfect spot for a quiet afternoon.
+It's a perfect spot for a quiet afternoon getaway.

 - What to Order: Their Patbingsu is a classic, featuring finely shaved ice with perfectly sweetened red beans and chewy tteok.
 Pair it with one of their traditional teas, like Jujube (대추차) or Ginger (생강차), for a full cultural experience.